Jason Sanders

-Jason Thomas Sanders (born November 16, 1995) is an American professional football kicker for the Miami Dolphins of the National Football League (NFL).
+Jason Thomas Sanders (born November 16, 1995) is an American professional football placekicker for the New York Jets of the National Football League (NFL).
 He played college football for the New Mexico Lobos.
+He played for eight seasons for the Miami Dolphins.

 Early life

 Sanders attended and played high school football at Villa Park High School.

 College career

 Sanders attended and played college football at New Mexico from 2014 to 2017.
 In his collegiate career, he converted 111-of-112 extra point attempts and 25-of-35 field goal attempts, with a career-long of 53 yards.

 Out of college, he was touted as the top pro kicking prospect in the country by kicking coach Brent Grablachoff of Kicking World.